gotchoices/MyCHIPs/doc/learn-message.md

   The referee should replace this signature with its own signature (and not transmit it further).
   However, if the lift is approved, the referee must keep the originator signature in its own database to prove that it acted only upon approval by the originator.

-### Import/Export Formats
+### External Formats
 In addition to real-time, dynamic messages, certain objects may be transmitted over other media or in other ways.
-For example, a site may issue to a user a connection ticket containing a one-time token and other connection information.
+For example, a site may issue a user a connection ticket containing a one-time token and other connection information.
 Users can issue tally invitations to each other.
 And users may have to export keys or other data and then re-import that data on another device or platform.